-^{)} example of a design specifique to one company
+\) example of a design specification to one company

-Every deliverer and car manufacturer will establish his own specification for bilateral uses independent of these known conditions, in Germany i. e. by means of AKLVs.
+Every supplier and car manufacturer in Germany will establish their own specification for bilateral uses independent of these known conditions, i. e. by means of AKLVs.

 2.4.
-Performance characteristics of propellant ("closed vessel")
+Performance characteristics of propellants (closed vessel tests)

-The complete airbag generator as well as the pyrotechnic may be ignited in a chamber of 28, 60, 100, or 2.500 L.
+The complete gas generator as well as the pyrotechnic may be ignited in a chamber of 28, 60 or 100 L.

-The resulting pressure traces describe the performance of the pyrotechnic in the applied environment.
+The resulting pressure profile describes the performance of the propellant in the applied environment.